grafana/k6-docs/src/data/markdown/docs/20 jslib/01 jslib/04 k6chaijs.md

   ✓ expected number of crocs to be above 4
 ```

-When the status code isn't 200, the remaining two calls to `expect()` are ommitted and the the result looks like this.
+When the status code isn't 200, the remaining two calls to `expect()` are omitted and the result looks like this.

 ```bash
 █ Fetch a list of public crocodiles